What Does Facing Mean in Retail?

 By straightening your merchandise, you make it easier for customers to find what they're looking for.
 They can also compare products easier if they're in a nice, neat row.

-This also gives the store an appearance of being full of merchandise.
+It also gives the store an appearance of being full of merchandise.
 There's a certain psychology to giving the illusion of prosperity and orderliness that does wonders for retail sales.
 Even if the shelf is not full behind that first row of product, it looks as if it's fully stocked.

 Tip: The same can be said for clothing hanging on a rack.
 If a bar is not full, evenly distribute hangers across it and concentrate a few more toward the front.
-This gives the illusion that the rack is fuller than it is in reality.
+It gives the illusion that the rack is fuller than it is in reality.

 When and how should facing be done?

 Every store should be as tidy as possible at all times.
 That means that employees and managers should pick up, relocate or straighten merchandise whenever they have a moment to spare.
-The old adage "if you have time to lean, you have time to clean," can apply to straightening product.
+The adage "if you have time to lean, you have time to clean," can apply to straightening product.

 - Floor employees of department stores are asked to make facing a regular part of their shift.
 Merchandising is their primary task after customer service.